by Jeremy Porter

 Avoid crowds.
 Pictures of celebrities at events, such as the Oscars or movie premiers, where all the paparazzi are present, will generally be worthless because so many people have the same pictures.
 The really valuable pictures are the ones that no one else has--pictures of the celebrity in casual or intimate settings--and you'll need to get away from the crowds to get those.

-Do some research.
 Find out where celebrities hang out, what their daily routine is, and where they stay while on vacation.
 Reading the tabloids or entertainment news is a good start, but to get the rare shots, you'll need to do some extra investigation.
 Ask taxi drivers, nightclub personnel, and others who might have valuable information.
 Stake out the celebrity but keep a low profile.

 Make your pictures tell a unique story.
 If you catch a celebrity in a compromising situation (cheating on a spouse, doing drugs, shoplifting, etc.), you've got pure gold.
 Photos of less damning activities can also be valuable.
 Getting the first picture of a celebrity baby, or simply catching a celebrity behaving in a way that is out of the ordinary, could earn you some big bucks when selling the photos.

-Connect with someone who will buy your photos.
 If your photos are big news, sell them directly to tabloids and entertainment publications.
 Look up their contact information on the Internet or inside a copy of the publication.
 If your photos are rare, but not necessarily earthshaking, you may not have much luck going directly to the publications, so try going through one of many agencies that act as middlemen between photographers and magazines.
 These agencies can also be found with an Internet search.
 Keep in mind that they will take a commission for finding a buyer.

-Sell your photos as quickly as possible.
 The longer you sit on a photograph the less valuable it becomes, because either others will have taken similar photos or it becomes "old news."
 Develop the photos immediately and get them onto the market immediately.
 In many cases, you are better off working with a professional photo marketplace that specializes in marking of celebrity images, e.g. Snoopd.com.

 Establish ownership of your photos before sending them out.
 It's a tough business out there, and unscrupulous agencies and publications may attempt to steal your photos.
 Develop your photos and add a highly visible watermark or use a knife to score them obviously down the middle.
 Then scan them into your computer and e-mail them to the buyer.
 Once you've signed a contract, give the publisher the original photos without the watermark or score marks.